noah-nuebling/bug-repro-nuxt-3-i18n-ssg-v-html/README.md

 ## Reproduction steps

-1. Render and serve the site statically
+0. Checkout this repo to your computer (I couldn't get it to work on Stackblitz)
     ```bash
+    git clone git@github.com:noah-nuebling/bug-repro-nuxt-3-i18n-ssg-v-html.git
+    ```
+2. Render and serve the site statically
+    ```bash
     pnpm install; pnpm generate; npx serve .output/public/
     ```
-2. View the site by opening `http://localhost:3000/` in your browser.
+3. View the site by opening `http://localhost:3000/` in your browser.
-3. Click the "Make German" button.
+4. Click the "Make German" button.
 The text on the page will switch to German, and the url will change to `http://localhost:3000/de-DE`.
 In the background this will set a cookie that your language preference is German.
-4. Open the base url `http://localhost:3000/` again.
+5. Open the base url `http://localhost:3000/` again.
 This will now redirect you to `http://localhost:3000/de-DE`, because of the cookie.
 But the text on the page will remain English instead of changing to German.

 ## Notes